 - The AI tool will generate test cases based on your data and expected behavior patterns

-Context makes such an optimization a real test automation.
+Context makes such an optimization a real AI test automation.

 Step 4: Integrate it into CI/CD